beatrixcendana/Gifty-Generator/README.md

 # Gifty Generator
 ### Generate the gift idea and send the surprise message to potential receiver either anonymously or not.
+### Since I can't find the API that fits this project, I will delay this for now.

 ## Tagline
 Random generator, Email notification